idempotentiation/mod-worgoblin/README.md

 mysql -u acore -pacore acore_world -e "SOURCE sql/world/base/class_trainers.sqll; SOURCE sql/world/base/starting_skillbars.sql; SOURCE sql/world/base/weapon_skills.sql;"
 ```

 Note that you must set `PlayerStart.CustomSpells = 1` in your `worldserver.conf` for the Summon Imp changes to function.
-Don't forget to make sure your acore_world database is initialized before running the queries.
+Don't forget to initialize your acore_world database is initialized before running the queries.

 ### 3) Replace the DBC files in your AzerothCore Data directory with the ones provided in [DBFilesClient](https://github.com/idempotentiation/mod-worgoblin/tree/master/data/patch/DBFilesClient)